Because we saw first-hand how well it improved our skin.

 We combine it with other organic ingredients (shea butter, essential oils, etc...), in small batches, weekly, to ensure freshness.

-Interested in learning more about tallow?
-Check out this article 5 Reasons To Use Tallow on Your Skin - Very Interesting!
+But this article is great too: 5 Reasons To Use Tallow on Your Skin